Database Model Usage (Laravel Style)

 )->get();

-In addition to retrieving all records from a specified table, you can use the find, first, or firstWhere methods to retrieve a single record.
-These methods return a single model instance instead of a collection of models:
+In addition to retrieving all records from a specified table, you can use the find, first or firstWhere methods to retrieve a single record.
+These methods return a single model instance instead of a model collection:

 $flight = app\model\Flight::find(1);

-// Find the first model that matches the query...
+// Find the first model matching the query...

 $flight = app\model\Flight::where('active', 1)->first();

-// A shortcut to find the first model that matches the query...
+// A quick implementation to find the first model matching the query...

 $flight = app\model\Flight::firstWhere('active', 1);

-You can also pass an array of primary keys to the find method, which will return a collection of matching records:
+You may also call the find method with an array of primary keys, which will return a collection of matching records:

 $flights = app\model\Flight::find([1, 2, 3]);

-Sometimes you may want to perform other actions when finding the first result but not finding a value.
-The firstOr method will return the first result when found, and if there is no result, it will execute the given callback.
+Sometimes, you might want to execute other actions when searching for the first result but getting no value.
+The firstOr method will return the first result if found; if not, it will execute the given callback.
 The return value of the callback will be the return value of the firstOr method:

 $model = app\model\Flight::where('legs', '>', 100)->firstOr(function () {